Otter Spring House

 Today, Forest County is known for its scenic beauty and outdoor recreational activities.
 The county's economy has diversified to include tourism, hunting, fishing, and outdoor recreation as primary industries.
 Visitors can enjoy activities such as hiking, biking, boating, fishing, and snowmobiling in the pristine forests and lakes of the region.
 Forest County's history as a logging hub may have shaped its past, but it now represents a balance between preservation and sustainable use of its natural resources.

-This timeline provides a concise overview of the key events in the history of Forest County, Wisconsin.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Forest County, Wisconsin.